How Long Does a Speeding Ticket Stay on Your Record?

 Long-retention states like Massachusetts can hold convictions for up to 6 years, meaning a single ticket follows your record into the next insurance renewal cycle multiple times.
 The distinction between points and convictions matters here.
 In New York, points expire after 18 months, but the conviction itself stays on your driving record for 3 years.
 Point expiration affects your ability to add more violations before hitting suspension thresholds.
 It doesn't remove the rate pricing impact from your insurer's view.

-The same DMV-vs.-insurer gap applies to accidents.
-If you want to compare, see how long does an accident stay on your record for the parallel retention rules.
+Insurers also use a longer look-back window than the DMV for accidents, not just speeding tickets.
+If you want to compare, see how long an accident stays on your record for the parallel retention rules.
 Insurers run a motor vehicle report at each renewal and price your policy based on what they see in their look-back window, not on when points expired.

 How a Speeding Ticket Affects Your Insurance Rate